numirias/paxmod/README.md

 - Allow unsigned extensions.
 (Go to `about:config` and set `xpinstall.signatures.required` to `false`.
 [Why?](#why-cant-i-install-paxmod-as-a-verified-extension-through-mozilla))

+- Allow legacy extensions.
+(Go to `about:config` and set `extensions.legacy.enabled` to `true`.
+This is required to load the bundled stylesheet API.)

 - Install Paxmod.
 (Download the `.xpi` file from [here](https://github.com/numirias/paxmod/releases/latest) and load it in Firefox.)